dbeley/tuberank/README.md

 - Add slug for videos, channels

 ### Tag / Lists
-- Better display of tags and lists (critical feature)
+- Better display of tags
 - Feature to delete a tag from a video
 - Feature to delete a tag when no video attached to it
 - Feature to reorder a list